 The long(er) story: I’ve known Rick for a long time, I’ve been fortunate to share the same stage with him at travel shows, have broken bread with him numerous times and have been a guest on his nationally syndicated radio show a few times.
 Rick is a great guy who calls it like is and is not afraid to acknowledge when he makes a mistake.

-As happy as you are on the road, unfortunately, there are some people who are even happier … thieves.
+As happy as you may be to be on the road, unfortunately, there are some people who are even happier … thieves.
 These poor souls come in all shapes and sizes, from little kids to well-dressed grandpas and everything in between.
 There are all kinds of tricks these predators use, from just bumping into you and grabbing your wallet out of your pocket or purse to full-on mugging you.
 The latter is very rare but it does happen occasionally like it did to one of my writers back in 2009 in Barcelona.
 FYI: Barcelona is notorious for pickpockets so be even more on guard there.